joehahn/exes-n-ohs/README.md

 other such library.
 Execute the _cnet_model.ipynb_ notebook to generate the following summary report that describes the CNET model built here:<br />
 ![](figs/cnet_summary.png)<br />
-which shows that this neural net is a pair of convolution + pooling layers, and such networks are typically used on image data.
-Note that our task---which is to classify a pair of (x,y) coordinates---is akin to performing image classification on images containing a single nonzero pixel, and is why CNET model is used here.
+so this neural net is a pair of convolution + pooling layers, and such networks are typically used on image data.
+Note that our task--which is to classify a pair of (x,y) coordinates--is akin to performing image classification on images containing a single nonzero pixel, and is why CNET model is used here.
 But our CNET model also has a singe dense input layer of N=10^2 neurons that is then reshaped into a 10x10 grid, and its purpose is to recast